Ebola Rex

-Ebola Rex is a 2020 American horror film written and directed by Dustin Ferguson, starring Mel Novak, Mike Ferguson, and Shawn C. Phillips.
+Ebola Rex is a 2020 American horror comedy film written and directed by Dustin Ferguson, starring Mel Novak, Mike Ferguson, and Shawn C. Phillips.
 The film is available on VOD and DVD on SCS Entertainment.

 Plot

 A dangerous, captive Tyrannosaurus Rex is injected with the Ebola Virus and escapes a secret government lab to wreak bloody havoc in Southern California.
 A brave General, Davis, and Dick Steel, an obsessed, renegade soldier, try to stop it.